pytorch/audio/examples/asr/librispeech_biasing/README.md

 - Full LibriSpeech dataset.
 - SentencePiece model to be used to encode targets; the model can be generated using [`train_spm.py`](./train_spm.py).
 - File (--global_stats_path) that contains training set feature statistics; this file can be generated using [`global_stats.py`](../emformer_rnnt/global_stats.py).
+- Biasing list: See [`rareword_f15.txt`](./blists/rareword_f15.txt) as an example for the biasing list used for training with clean-100 data.
+Words appeared less than 15 times were treated as rare words.
+For inference, [`all_rare_words.txt`](blists/all_rare_words.txt) which is the same list used in [https://github.com/facebookresearch/fbai-speech/tree/main/is21_deep_bias](https://github.com/facebookresearch/fbai-speech/tree/main/is21_deep_bias).

-Sample local training script: `train.sh`
+Sample local training script: [`train.sh`](./train.sh)

-Training options:
+Other training options:
+- `--droprate` is the drop rate of biasing words appeared in the reference text to avoid over-confidence
+- `--maxsize` is the size of the biasing list used for training, which is the sum of biasing words in reference and distractors

 ### Evaluation

-[`eval.py`](./eval.py) evaluates a trained Conformer RNN-T model on LibriSpeech test-clean.
+[`eval.py`](./eval.py) evaluates a trained Conformer RNN-T model with TCPGen on LibriSpeech test-clean.

 Sample decoding script: `eval.sh`

-Decoding options:
+Other decoding options:

+- `--biasinglist` should be [`all_rare_words.txt`](blists/all_rare_words.txt) for Librispeech experiments
+- `--droprate` normally should be 0 because we assume the reference biasing words are included
+- `--maxsize` is the size of the biasing list used for decoding, where 1000 was used in the paper.

+### Scoring
+Example scoring script using sclite is in `score.sh`